ccyip/docker-taype/README.md

 - Examples and experiments in the paper.
 As Taype programs are compiled to OCaml libraries, our test cases are also written in OCaml, which handle IO and invoke these libraries.
 Located at `~/taype/examples`.
+- Coq formalization of the Taype core calculus, based on [Ye and Delaware, Oblivious Algebraic Data Types, POPL22](https://doi.org/10.1145/3498713), located at `~/oadt`.
 - A [code-server](https://github.com/coder/code-server) (VS Code in the browser), so that we can view source code and interpret experiment results simply in a browser (of course you do not have to).
 We pre-installed a few VS